 Try to identify some common thoughts you have about your feeling of loneliness.
 "They may be 'I am not worth anything' or 'There is no hope for me connecting with others.
 They all have somebody else,'" Dr. Beresin says.
 "Many of these thoughts will prove to be incorrect or exaggerated.
 Once you diminish the distorted or exaggerated thoughts, your emotions improve, and you will find it easier to change your behavior."

-3. Taking Care Of A Pet
+3 Taking Care Of A Pet Sushitsky Sergey/Shutterstock

 Pets can help with your emotional wellbeing, including loneliness.
 "This relationship releases oxytocin, as a consequence of attachment," Dr. Beresin says.
 "Pets provide emotional support and connection.
 They also need us to take care of them.
 Caring for a pet is a joyful experience."

-4. Practicing Gratitude
+4 Practicing Gratitude